discordjs/guide/guide/command-handling/README.md

 And that's it!
 Whenever you want to add a new command, you make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.

-In the next chapter, we'll be going through how to implement some basic features into your brand new command handler.
-Currently, it's hardly a command "handler" at this point; it's a command loader and executor if you wish to see it that way.
-You'll learn how to implement some new features and the logic behind them, such as:

-* Command aliases
-* Cooldowns
-* Guild only commands
-* A dynamic help message

 ## Resulting code

 <ResultingCode path="command-handling/file-setup" />